Darren Ranco: Education

 Ranco received his BA in anthropology, with honors, and classical studies from Dartmouth College in 1993.
-He then continued on to get his MA in Anthropology from Harvard University in 1997.
+He then continued on to get his MA in anthropology from Harvard University in 1997.
 A year later, in 1998, Ranco received his MSEL (Master of Studies in Environmental Law) from Vermont Law School.
 In 2000 he received his PhD in Social Anthropology from Harvard University.

 Career

 Ranco first worked as an assistant professor for the Department of Ethnic Studies and Native American studies programs at University of California, Berkeley.
-He then sat an Assistant Professor at Dartmouth College for the Native American Studies Program and Environmental Studies Program.
+He then sat an assistant professor at Dartmouth College for the Native American Studies Program and Environmental Studies Program.
 Ranco sits as a joint Associate Professor for the Department of Anthropology and in Native American Programs at the University of Maine.

 Ranco has sat as the Chair of the Native American Programs, including Native American Studies and the Wabanaki Center, at the University of Maine since 2011.
 He also sits as the Coordinator of Native American Research at the University of Maine since 2009.
-Prior to these appointments he sat as the Chair of Native American Studies at the University of California, Berkeley from 2001-2002.
+Prior to these appointments he sat as the Chair of Native American Studies at the University of California, Berkeley from 2001 to 2002.